Spring Historic Preservation Course Descriptions

 This course explores the group of traditional masonry materials--brick, terra cotta and stone.
 The format includes lectures, demonstrations and field trips.
 The goals of the course are to provide: 1) an historical overview of their manufacturing and sourcing as architectural materials with a focus on the 18th century to the present; 2) an understanding of their fundamental material properties in relation to their use and deterioration in a range of masonry construction systems; and 3) an exploration of the state-of-the-art means and methods of their repair, maintenance, and conservation.

-Structures, Systems and Materials II builds on information introduced in Part I, and brings this material up to the present in terms of understanding modern building systems and materials.
+Introduction to Historic Structures and Systems builds on information introduced in Introduction to Architectural Materials, and brings this material up to the present in terms of understanding modern building systems and materials.
 It address how steel frame and concrete buildings are made, and how they often fail.
 The organization of the course relies upon not only the study of the chronological development of the building arts and sciences, but as each building system is introduced, the discussion of the pathology modes and conservation approaches follows within the same week.

 Advanced Research / Independent Study I